Back to articles

 Evaluating JavaScript (cautiously)

-Playwright, like Puppeteer, enables you to evaluate some JavaScript to run in the Page
+Playwright enables you to evaluate JavaScript in the page context:

 import { chromium } from "playwright-core";